qlik-oss/core-document-synchronization/README.md

 ## Description

 In this example, a Kubernetes [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) is shared between the two Qlik Associative Engine instances.
-To manage document synchronization, Qlik Core polls the document on the shared volume looking for changes.
+To manage document synchronization, Qlik Core looks for document changes on the shared volume.
 If changes to data blobs, objetcs, variables, dimensions, or measures are detected, all existing sessions towards the document are updated, regardless of which engine instance is being used.

 ## Prerequisites